SC officer used stun gun on teenage student. Now, a lawmaker is calling for reforms.

 "The district takes seriously the safety of its students," spokeswoman Dawn Kujawa said.

-In a news conference Friday outside the Statehouse, Hampton was flanked by his mother and Bamberg, a criminal defense attorney and Democrat from the town of Bamberg.
+In a news conference outside the Statehouse earlier on Friday, Hampton was flanked by his mother and Bamberg, a criminal defense attorney and Democrat from the town of Bamberg.
 The teenager said he didn't know the officer's name and had not interacted with him before.

 His mother, Lashauna Randolph, said she is still trying to get answers from the district about the officer and why he used force.
 The most information the family has gathered, she said, came from the cellphone video captured by a bystander.